 5. Organise your documents

 No one likes thinking about it, but everyone should have a Will, Enduring Guardianship and potentially a Power of Attorney.
+If you have children, your Will should include a guardian for them.
 When the unexpected happens, not having these documents in place could put enormous stress on your loved ones at an already difficult time.
 Taking control of this aspect of your finances will help you rest assured knowing you’ve done all you can and the better off everyone will be.